The Pillars of Social Media Marketing

 When an SMM campaign is executed properly, companies can experience a stronger brand presence and visibility, as well as an improved brand retention among their target demographics.
 What’s more, it also increases the company’s trust rating as the brand is thereby recommended not only by paid endorsers but also previous customers.

 Think of it this way: SEO puts your company on top of search engine results pages.
-SMO transforms your brand into a top-of-mind solution for your products, particularly when your target demographics is scouring social media for a solution.
+SMO transforms your brand into a top-of-mind solution for your products, particularly when your target demographics are scouring social media for a solution.